obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 ### How much storage do I have?

-You have 50 GB of account storage to use for your remote vaults.
+The storage limit will depend upon which Obsidian Sync plan you are subscribed to.
 This storage limit includes [[Version history|version history]].

 ### How many remote vaults can I have?